 Wine can be intimidating.
 There are more than 1,300 wine grape varietals in the world.
 Even if you just narrowed your focus to drinking wine in California, “You could drink California wine for the rest of your life and never try it all,” says Jeff Birkemeier, the Wine Manager of Stave Wine Cellar at Spanish Bay.

-So Birkemeier, along with Wendy Heilmann, the Director of Wine and Spirits at Pebble Beach Resorts, are launching a series of wine classes at Stave for your enjoyment and education.
+So Birkemeier, along with Wendy Heilmann, the Director of Wine and Spirits at Pebble Beach Resorts, have launched a series of wine classes at Stave for your enjoyment and education.
 Whether your palate is as basic as “white or red?” or you want to dive deeper into the wide world of wine, these classes have something for every taste bud.

-The first monthly class on May 5 covers an Introduction to Wine, including how to serve wine, how to store it, how to pair it with food, and how to explore the seemingly endless world of wine.
+The Introduction to Wine classes cover everything from how to serve wine, how to store it, how to pair it with food, and how to explore the seemingly endless world of wine.
 We caught up with Birkemeier, an Advanced Level Sommelier, and he shared some strategies to discovering new wine.

 THE BEST WAY TO LEARN IS TO TASTE WINE SIDE BY SIDE